sudarshansudarshan/aicamp/Oceanverse.md

 Of course, the specific frequencies may vary slightly depending on the particular text and context, but the overall pattern of letter frequency should remain consistent.
 This consistency is what allows frequency analysis to be an effective technique for decrypting substitution ciphers, even when working with subsets of text.

    </details><br>
-60.Assume you arrange two meaningful english text strings in front of each other.what is the expected number of collisions in the letters?
+60.Assume you arrange two meaningful english text strings in front of each other.
+What is the expected number of collisions in the letters?
 Call it "collision frequency".
    <details closed>
    <summary>Sol.</summary>